IVAs (Individual Voluntary Arrangements): What are they and how do you get one?

 What is an IVA?

-An IVA is an agreement that someone in debt reaches with their creditors (the people to whom they owe money).
+An IVA in Scotland is an agreement that someone in debt reaches with their creditors (the people to whom they owe money).
 It’s a formal, legal solution, approved by the court and legally binding on all parties.

 Is an IVA the same as bankruptcy?